spec-framework/documentation/output/chapters/WritingMyOwnModel.pier.md

 The communication from the UI model to the adapter is performed using the dependents mechanism\.
 This mechanism is used to to handle the fact that a same model can have multiple UI elements concurrently displayed\.
-In fact the message
+The message
 `changed: with: ` is used to send the message *selector* with the arguments
 *aCollection* to the adapters\.
-Then each adapter can convert this
+Each adapter can then convert this
 *Spec* message into a framework specific message\.
-By example, the method \#filterWith: send by **TreeModel** via
+For example, the method
+`#filterWith:` sent by
+**TreeModel** via
-`changed: with:` is then implemented as shown in [1\.3](#ex_filter_with) in MorphicTreeAdapter
+`changed: with:` is implemented as shown in [1\.3](#ex_filter_with) in MorphicTreeAdapter